Li Shanchang: Biography

 Li was a marginal figure in Dingyuan County until his recruitment by the Emperor Hongwu, who was passing through the area with his army.
 Li discussed history with him, namely, the qualities of the founding Han Emperor Gaozu of Han, and the emperor invited Li to take over the secretarial and managerial duties of his field command.
 He proved able and energetic, often staying behind to transfer army provisions.
 He was given first rank among officers with the titles of Left Grand Councilor and "Duke of Han".
 Comparisons between the Emperor Hongwu and Gaozu became a theme of the Ming Court and its historians.

 One history holds that, after the navy in Chaohu surrendered to the emperor, Li urged ferrying the soldiers to capture the southern area of the Yangtze River.
 Then Li gave an advance notice to prevent the army from violating the military discipline.
 The duplicates of his notice were plastered everywhere in the occupied city, Taiping.
 Consequently, the troops garrisoned there in an orderly fashion.

-The emperor asked Li to assume responsibility for administrative affairs in 1353, granting him overall institutional authority long before codification work started.
+The emperor asked Li to assume responsibility for administrative affairs in 1353, granting him overall institutional authority long before legal codification work started.
 Li's petitioning Emperor Hongwu to eliminate collective prosecution reportedly initiated the drafting.
 Hongwu ordered Li and others to create the basic law code in 1367, appointing him Left Councilor and chief legislator in a commission of 30 ministers.

-Hongwu emphasized the importance of simplicity and clarity, and noted that the Tang dynasty and Song dynasty had fully developed criminal statutes, ignored by the Yuan dynasty.
+Hongwu noted that the Tang dynasty and Song dynasty had fully developed criminal statutes, ignored by the Yuan dynasty.
 Li memorialized that all previous codes were based on the Han code, synthesized under the Tang, and based their institutions on the Tang Code.
+Emphasizing the importance of simplicity and clarity, he mandated that it be concise and intelligible.

 Following the drafting of the code, Li personally oversaw any new stipulations, including a system of fixed statutes made to combat corruption.
 He joined with Hu Weiyong against Yang Xian, another chancellor.
 Their efforts contributed to Yang's death, making Li the most powerful figure next to the emperor at the court in 1370.
-Li also quarreled with and fought against the great classical scholar Liu Bowen, causing the latter to resign from public office.
+He quarreled with the great classical scholar Liu Bowen, causing the latter to resign from public office.

 Execution of Li and his family

-In old age, he retired as the emperor's distaste grew for his arrogance, but would still be called upon to deliberate military and dynastic affairs.
-Other councilors like Guangyang, remembered his carefulness, generosity, honesty, uprightness and seriousness, was demoted several times.
-A lack of division of powers between the Emperor and his councilors resulted in conflicts, and the grand councilors (four total) gave up on state affairs, following prevailing affairs or doing nothing.
+In old age, Li retired as the emperor's distaste grew for his arrogance, but was still recalled to deliberate military and dynastic affairs.
+Another councilor, Guangyang, remembered his carefulness, generosity, honesty, uprightness and seriousness, was demoted several times.
+A lack of division of powers between the Emperor and his councilors resulted in conflicts, and the four grand councilors gave up on state affairs, following prevailing affairs or doing nothing.
 Appointed to right councilor, Li gave himself over to drinking.
 He was ultimately implicated in 1390 in a decade-long conspiracy and purged along with his extended family and thirty thousand others.
 He was executed largely on the basis of his awareness and non-reporting of treason.
 The post of councilor (or prime minister) was abolished following his execution.